Where To Stay In & Around Shiga Kogen?

 The overall resort is comprised of 18 individual ski areas – some large, some small.
 Most are interconnected, combining to create Japan’s greatest expanse of skiable terrain.
 Four mountain peaks ascend above the valleys, providing skiers and snowboaders stunning vistas and Nagano’s best powder snow.
 While distinctly Japanese in character, Shiga Kogen’s size and topography- spread across valleys and between mountains – also gives the resort a somewhat European atmosphere.

 When choosing where to plant your flag, the best approach is to identify what you want from your stay and which areas best suit those needs.
-With that in mind, we recommend the following areas:
+With that in mind, let’s start by looking at:

 Surrounded by the ski fields of Ichinose Family, Ichinose Diamond, Tanne and Ichinose Yamanokami, Ichinose Village boasts the greatest number of hotels and guesthouses, restaurants and bars.
 While Shiga can’t match resorts like Nozawa Onsen or Hakuba Happo One for nightlife, visitors after some entertainment after dark should consider staying in Ichinose.
 But don’t expect too much.
 Shiga Kogen is pretty quiet after dark.
 The larger hotels of Ichinose are popular with Japanese school groups who tend to crowd the central ski runs, so if you want to avoid that, look for accommodation elsewhere in the resort.